awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/customize-containers-ec2.md

 + [Container Commands](#linux-container-commands)
 + [Example: Using Custom Amazon CloudWatch Metrics](customize-containers-cw.md)

-Keys are processed in the order that they are listed above\.
+Keys are processed in the order that they are listed here\.

+Watch your environment's [events](using-features.events.md) while developing and testing configuration files\.
+Elastic Beanstalk ignores a configuration file that contains validation errors, like an invalid key, and doesn't process any of the other keys in the same file\.
+When this happens, Elastic Beanstalk adds a warning event to the event log\.

 ## Packages<a name="linux-packages"></a>